gcanti/io-ts/README.md

 // => ['cannot parse to a number']
 ```

+You can also use the [`withMessage`](https://gcanti.github.io/io-ts-types/modules/withMessage.ts.html) helper from [io-ts-types](https://github.com/gcanti/io-ts-types)

 # Community

 - [io-ts-types](https://github.com/gcanti/io-ts-types) - A collection of codecs and combinators for use with